MrYamiTsu/Giga-Balatro_Mod/README.md

     <a href="https://github.com/Steamodded/smods">Steamodded </a>1.0.0~BETA-0711a or higher is required.<br>
     Can be useful to have <a href="https://github.com/SpectralPack/Talisman">Talisman</a> too.
 </p>
-<p>Just download the zip file, extract it and place it in your Mod folder.</p>
+<p>For the most stable version, download the zip file from latest release.And for the latest version, download the zip file from the Code button.
+After downloading, extract the file and place it in your Mod folder.</p>

 <hr>
 <h2>Cross-Mod</h2>